Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Calculate-Level-Of-Detail-Texture-2D-Node.md

 > [!NOTE]
 > On platforms where these HLSL functions don't exist, Shader Graph determines an appropriate approximation to use, instead.

+## Create Node menu location

+The Calculate Level of Detail Texture 2D node is under the **Input** &gt; **Texture** category in the Create Node menu.

+## Compatibility

+The Calculate Level of Detail Texture 2D node is compatible with all render pipelines.

 ## Ports

 | **Name**     | **Direction** | **Type**      | **Binding** | **Description**  |